mrchrisjoy/redux-entity/README.md

 ## Factory Helpers
 ### createInitialMetaData
-Takes in an object (optional) containing additional meta data, allowing you to expand the default meta object.

-Returns the default initial meta state, containing page details etc.
+Takes in a meta object with a boolean (optional).

+Returns the pagination meta if the second parameter hasn't been specified or set to `false`.
+If the second parameter is set to `true`, it returns an initial cursor meta object.

 Example Usage:
 ```
 import {createInitialMetaData} from '@foundcareers/redux-entity';

-const meta = createInitialMetaData({author: 'Bob Cutlass'});
+const paginationMeta = createInitialMetaData({author: 'Bob Cutlass'});
+const cursorMeta = createInitialMetaData({}, true);
 ```
-Resulting in the following meta object:
+Resulting in the following `paginatedMeta` object:
 ```
 {
   currentPage: 0,